Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

 \subsubsection{Other Design Details and Logistics}

-The experiment implemented a 2$\times$2$\times$2 design, corresponding to own and opponent's assignment (or, alternatively, to the 4 incentive level groups) and to the specific games subjects played --- 2 or 3 Steps as in \hyref{figure:games}[Figure].
-Subjects were sorted into one of the 8 treatments uniformly at random, and play only once.
+The experiment implemented a $2\times2\times2$ design, corresponding to own incentive level, opponents' incentive level, and the game played (2-Step or 3-Step game).
+Participants were assigned uniformly at random to one of the eight treatments and played only once.

-The experiment was incentivized via a binary lottery so that payoffs corresponded to the probability of getting paid a prize of \$$x$ versus \$2.00.
-In the high own incentive level treatment, \$$x$ corresponded to \$22.00 and in the low incentive level to \$2.50.
-We chose the high incentive level to maximize treatment effect, while the low incentive level is higher than the expected payment per game in other experiments.\footnote{ For instance, the average payments per game in \citet{AlaouiJanezicPenta2020JET} and \citet{FudenbergLiang2019AER} were \texteuro 0.88 and \$0.93, respectively. }
+The experiment used binary-lottery incentives, so that game payoffs corresponded to the probability of receiving a prize of \$$x$ rather than \$2.00.
+We presented exactly the same game representation across incentive conditions.
+This allows us to isolate the effect of incentives while holding the strategic structure fixed and avoids potential confounds arising from presenting different payoff numbers, such as perceptual or salience effects.
+In the high-incentive treatment, \$$x$=\$22.00; in the low-incentive treatment, \$$x$=\$2.50.
+We chose the high incentive level to maximise treatment variation, while the low incentive level still exceeds the expected payment per game in several related experiments.\footnote{ For instance, the average payments per game in \citet{AlaouiJanezicPenta2020JET} and \citet{FudenbergLiang2019AER} were \texteuro 0.88 and \$0.93, respectively. }

-We elicited both actions and beliefs about their opponents' action distribution.
-Actions selected in the game, $a_i \in A_i:=\{a_1,a_2,a_3,a_4\}$, and payoffs obtained with opponents randomly selected as per the matching procedure correspond to a probability of getting the prize.
-The order of rows and columns was randomized and subjects were informed of this.
-Beliefs $b_i$ correspond to the probability opponents are to choose any given action --- i.e. $b_i=(b_{i,1},b_{i,2},b_{i,3},b_{i,4}) \in \Delta(A_i)$ --- and were incentivized via a binarized scoring rule \citep{HossainOkui2013REStud}.\footnote{ Specifically, given their belief report $b_i$, the associated probability of getting the prize was $1-\sum_{n =1}^4(\overline\sigma_{i,n}-b_{i,n})^2/2$, where $\overline\sigma_{i,n}$ corresponds to the empirical frequency of action $a_n$ among the subject's opponents. } Choices and beliefs were elicited simultaneously and one of them was randomly selected for payment.